 - Lowers high cholesterol

 With a pretty positive list of benefits, you are likely waiting for the ball to drop.
 Luckily, we are happy to report that, when given in moderation, cranberries are pretty side-effect-free.
 To reiterate, it is important to only give your dog plain raw, dried, or cooked cranberries.
 That is to say, stay away from cranberry sauce, cranberry juices, and added sugars (like in Craisins!).

 On the other hand, if your dog overindulges in cranberries an upset tummy is not entirely uncommon.
 Furthermore, cranberries have a high level of acidity.
 To explain, when acidic foods are over consumed, the risk of kidney stones developing increases.
 Talk to your vet today about how many cranberries are safe for your dog's size and unique belly.

 If you have ever eaten cranberries yourself, you are likely familiar with their signature tart, sour taste.
 As you may imagine, sour isn't exactly a familiar taste to dogs.
 Therefore, while feeding your dog cranberries (raw or dried) on their own is an option, that doesn't necessarily mean they will like it.
 Fortunately, due to the health benefits for dogs, there are a number of cranberry infused canine products available.

 Due to the impressive nutritional benefits of cranberries, there are multiple canine products available utilizing the tart treat.
 For example, you can purchase cranberry infused dog food, treats, and supplements.

-- Marshmallow root - Immune system booster and promoter of a healthy urinary tract
+- Marshmallow root - Promotes a healthy Immune system and urinary tract

 Better yet, these tasty treats are safe for dogs of all sizes and breeds.
 We recommend one chew a day for dogs under 25 pounds.
 For dogs 25-50 pounds, we suggest 2 daily chews.
 Finally, for dogs 75 pounds or more, three daily chews are ideal.